-3. Source check.
+3. Check sources and length.
 Is all the writing really your own?
 Did you paste a block of text in for reference and forget to remove it?
 Did you attribute all excerpts and quotes and link back to relevant sources?
 Is the report at least 400 words long, the minimum for Select Media reports?
-While there is no upper limit on Select Media length, reports between 400 and 1,000 words are preferred.
+Most Select Media submissions in excess of 1,000 words will not be considered for the program.
+Rare exceptions may be made, however, if little or no editing is required.
+Any notes or links added by Allvoices will not count toward the 1,000 words.

 5. Publish.
 If you feel comfortable with your report, publish it.
 After a short while, the steps described here will take you no more than 10 minutes.
 As more good writers begin submitting well-written reports to Allvoices, cleaner stories will have the advantage when it comes to Select Media approval and promotion by the site.
-If you strive to earn more and reach a larger audience, it pays to take the time to turn in the best story you possibly can, even if it slows you down a bit up front.
+If you strive to earn more and reach a larger audience, it pays to take the time to turn in the best story you possibly can, even if it slows you down a bit in the publishing process.

 Additional Allvoices Writers’ Resources reports: